-2. Scott Boilen, Allstar Products, Snuggie Creator
+2. Scott Boilen, Allstar Products, Snuggie creator

-“One theory is that the Snuggie has caught on because it’s comforting—as if, in these recessionary times, we have become a nation of Linuses,” read a 2009 New York Times Magazine feature on the Snuggie, which began selling like wildfire as an As Seen on TV product.
+“One theory is that the Snuggie has caught on because it’s comforting — as if, in these recessionary times, we have become a nation of Linuses,” read a 2009 New York Times Magazine feature on the Snuggie, which began selling like wildfire as an As Seen on TV product.

 “There’s been this idea for many years that the As Seen on TV industry was recession-proof.
-And 2008 was a great year even though the economy took a downturn,” said Thomas Haire, who was then the editor-in-chief of Response Magazine, to Yahoo!
+And 2008 was a great year even though the economy took a downturn,” said Thomas Haire, then the editor-in-chief of Response Magazine, to Yahoo!
 Finance.

-“The recession has impacted our business in a very positive way,” All-Star Products CEO Scott Boilen also told Yahoo!
+“The recession has impacted our business in a very positive way,” Allstar Products CEO Scott Boilen also told Yahoo!
 Finance in 2013.

-In its first five years after release, 30 million snuggies had sold for a total of more than $500 million.
+In its first five years after release, 30 million Snuggies had sold for a total of more than $500 million.
 Not bad for comfort in a recession.

 Whether or not Darrow created the game that became Monopoly is definitely up for debate.
-Lizzie Magie’s Landlord’s Game is relatively similar to Monopoly with a few sobering themes.
+Lizzie Magie’s The Landlord’s Game is relatively similar to Monopoly with a few sobering themes.
 And it’s likely that Darrow stumbled upon Magie’s version of the game at a friend’s house.

 No matter, Monopoly is the game so many know and love because of Darrow’s business acumen.